thanlau/profolio2022/content/project/design-i-o-kernel-interface/index.md

 subtitle: During my AWS internship, I finished this project.
 date: 2022-10-15T17:38:41.223Z
 summary: >-
-  a project to integrate the new Linux kernel I/O system call interface with the AWS kernel (io uring interface project).
-F﻿inal Results:

-  1. The IOPS data get improved by nearly 80% with 100,000 requests.
+  A project to integrate the new Linux kernel I/O system call interface with the AWS kernel .
+The IOPS data get improved by nearly 80% with 100,000 requests.

-  2. The latency data get improved by 77%.

-  3. The system call number has been reduced to 1/4096.
+  The latency data get improved by 77%.
+The system call number has been reduced to 1/4096.

   [﻿[Read More](https://www.ran-liu.com/project/design-i-o-kernel-interface/)]